 The deadline to apply for the fall semester is July 15 and the spring semester deadline is December 1.

 The Sport Leadership Curriculum has been updated for students entering the program in Spring 2017.
 All students who began the program before that date will follow the original curriculum.
-If you have any questions, please contact Dr. Steve Parker (firstname.lastname@example.org).
+If you have any questions, please contact Dr. Justin Nichols (firstname.lastname@example.org).

 The specialization in Sport Leadership in the Department of Kinesiology and Health Promotion is designed to enhance leadership and administrative skills for those who work in a variety of leadership settings.
 The specialization will benefit professionals who work in areas such as sport administration (scholastic and collegiate), sport management, coaching, community and youth sports, and recreation (commercial and municipal).
 While the emphasis allows for opportunities to take coursework in business, its primary focus is on training leaders, supervisors, and administrators who recognize the need for a wide variety of skills as applied to leadership.